Coma Information From the Head Injury Lawyers at De Caro & Kaplen LLP

 The brain injury lawyers at the New York based brain injury law firm of De Caro & Kaplen, LLP understand these conditions and the tools for the evaluation of severe traumatic brain injury.
-If you or your spouse has sustained a traumatic brain injury as a result of an auto accident, bus accident, truck or train accident, construction site accident or fall, our head injury lawyers can provide legal assistance for you.
+If you or your loved one has sustained a traumatic brain injury as a result of an auto accident, bus accident, truck or train accident, construction site accident or fall, our head injury lawyers can provide legal assistance for you.

 Our brain injury attorneys co-author the New York Law Journal outside counsel column on the legal aspects of traumatic brain injury; have co-authored the chapter on neurolaw for the Psychiatric Clinics of North America edition on traumatic brain injury and have lectured at the ground rounds of Mt.
 Sinai Medical Center on brain injury and New York medical malpractice in emergency medicine.

 We are based in New York and handle personal injury cases in New York City and throughout New York State including Albany, Long Island, Nassau, Rockland, Syracuse, Suffolk, Westchester and surrounding areas.
 With national affiliates, we can assist you with your brain injury case throughout the country.